 Classification by physical state of filling medium

 Cylinders can be classified into three categories according to the physical state of the filling medium.

 - LPG cylinders Various gases whose critical temperature is equal to or higher than – 10 C are gaseous at normal temperature and pressure, and become liquid after pressurization and cooling.
-Among these gases, some have higher critical temperatures (higher than 70 C), such as hydrogen sulfide, ammonia, propane, liquefied petroleum gas, which are called high critical temperature liquefied gases, also known as low-pressure liquefied gases.
-The cylinders storing these gases are low pressure liquefied gas cylinders.
-At ambient temperature, LPG is always in the state of gas-liquid two-phase coexistence, and its gas phase pressure is the saturated vapor pressure of the gas at the corresponding temperature.
-The saturated vapor pressures of all liquefied gases at high critical temperatures are below 5 MPa considering the maximum operating temperature of 60 C. Therefore, such gases can be filled in low pressure cylinders.
+Among these gases, some have higher critical temperatures (higher than 70 C), such as hydrogen sulfide, ammonia, propane gas cylinder colour, liquefied petroleum gas, which are called high critical temperature liquefied gases, also known as low-pressure liquefied gases.
+The cylinders storing these gases are low pressure liquefied gas cylinders. typical gas cylinder design At ambient temperature, LPG is always in the state of gas-liquid two-phase coexistence, and its gas phase pressure is the small cylinder suppliers of medical gas vapor pressure of the gas at the corresponding temperature.
+The saturated vapor pressures of all liquefied gases at high critical temperatures are below 5 MPa considering the maximum domestic operating temperature of 60 C. Therefore, such gases can be filled in low pressure cylinders.
 The standard pressure series are 1.0 MPa, 1.6 MPa, 2.0 MPa, 3.0 MPa and 5.0 MPa.

 The Compressed Gas Association has published many pamphlets and brochures on safe operation and use of bottled gases.

 - The cylinder should always be properly fixed to prevent overturning, falling or rolling.
 They can be secured by bands or chains connected to wall brackets or other fixed surfaces, or by using cylindrical brackets.